 Does Credit Karma have a credit simulator?

-Credit Karma has a credit score simulator.
+Credit Karma does have a credit score simulator.
 This tool estimates how events like closing credit cards or missing a payment can impact your score.
 While the exact effect can be different than what thy prediction, the simulator can help you make good credit decisions.

 How can I file my taxes for free?